Australian Man Beats Home-Invasion Charges By Proving He’d Been Hired To Commit A Sex Act At Different Address

 An Australian man accused of entering a home while carrying a machete has been acquitted after proving that he’d been hired to perform the charade as part of a sex act — at a different address.

 As The Guardian reported, Terrence Leroy was one of two men accused of entering a rural home in the country’s New South Wales state carrying a machete back in July 2019.
-He and his accomplice were lured there by a Facebook ad, which a man had posted, seeking two people to carry out a sexual fantasy.
-Specifically, the man, who had a “history and proclivity for engaging the services of people,” according to police, wanted two men to tie him up and then rub a broom handle around his underwear.
+He and his accomplice were lured there by a Facebook ad, seeking two people to carry out a sexual fantasy.
+Specifically, the client, who had a “history and proclivity for engaging the services of people,” according to police, wanted two men to tie him up and then rub a broom handle around his underwear.

 “He was willing to pay $5,000 if it was ‘really good’,” the judge said.

-The client made contact with the two men on Facebook, and gave them his address.
-However, at some point the man moved, and somehow, the two men never got the new address.
+The client made contact with the two men on Facebook and gave them his address.
+However, at some point, the man moved.
+The two men never got the new address.
 Instead, they headed to the old one.

 On the day of the deed, July 14, the victim had gotten up from his sleep to use the bathroom when he saw light coming from a room.
 He initially thought a friend had come by for coffee, so he told the intruders to “Bugger off, it’s too early.”